MaggieAppleton/arbour/Specs/MicroMacro.md

 Some sensible default types to start with:

+**Macro**
-- Post (macro) – longform written content.
-Encompasses essays and notes.
+- Essay – long-form written content
+- Note – rough ideas

+**Micro**
-- Twoot (micro) – equivalent of a tweet, but a funnier word (mashup of tweet, toot, and thread)
+- Twoot – equivalent of a tweet, but a funnier word (mashup of tweet, toot, and thread)
+   - Other candidates: sprout, shoot, bud
-- Question (micro)
+- Question
-- Book (micro)
+- Book

-## URLs and Data Structure
+## Micro Content URLs and Data Structure

-- URLs could be `bob.com/twoot00001` or `bob.com/t00001` or `bob.com/twoots/00001` where the first twoot is 1, and we have 5 numbers.
-This makes the Twoot linkable.
-But it displays
+- URLs could be `bob.com/twoot00001` or `bob.com/t00001` or `bob.com/twoots/00001` where the first twoot is 00001 and can go up to 99999.
+This makes the Twoot linkable, but most of the time readers will see micro content within the context of another page as a list.
+- Could have different letter pre-fixes based on the type like `bob.com/q00124` for questions or `bob.com/b00012` for books.
+- Micro content doesn't need to have versioning
+- Content is just the thing itself, plus some metadata like date published and related tags/topics